AronAyub/MQTT-and-Raspberry-Pi/README.md

 **Publisher:** A device or application that sends messages to the broker is called a publisher.

-Subscriber: A device or application that receives messages from the broker is called a subscriber.
+**Subscriber/Client:** A device or application that receives messages from the broker.

 Topic: Messages in MQTT are organized into topics, which are hierarchical strings used to identify the subject of a message.
 Topics are used to route messages to the appropriate subscribers.